symblai/symbl-docs/python-sdk/python-sdk-reference.md

 `parameters`:- (Optional) dictionary, takes a dictionary of parameters.
 For list of parameters accepted, please click [here](/docs/conversation-api/get-topics#query-params).

 Returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

+### get_conversation(conversation_id):

+Returns the conversation meta-data like meeting name, member name and email, start and end time of the meeting, meeting type and meeting id.

 ## Telephony Class
 Based on PSTN and SIP protocols, the Telephony API provides an interface for the developers to have Symbl bridge/join VoIP calls and get the results back in real-time as well.
 Optionally, the developer can also trigger an email at the end of the conversation containing the URL to view the transcription, insights and topics in a single page Web Application.